-The SCR has increased slightly due to small increases in non-life underwriting risk, market risk and counterparty default risk.
-These increases were partially offset by an increase in diversification.
-The increase in non-life underwriting risk from £10,754k to £10,936k is driven by:
+The SCR has decreased due decreases in non-life underwriting risk, market risk and counterparty default risk.
+These decreases were partially offset by a decrease in diversification and an increase in operational risk.
+The decrease in non-life underwriting risk from £10,936k to £8,631k is driven by:

-- a reduction in premium risk from £3,912k to £3,775k; - a reduction in reserve risk from £7,316k to £7,110k caused by the a reduction in the net claims provisions; - a £1,012k increase in lapse risk resulting from the increase in the future profits exposed to lapse risk
+- increase in premium risk from £3,775k to £4,232k and a reduction in reserve risk from £7,110k to £3,535k due to a change in the EIOPA risk parameters prescribed; and - a £117k increase in lapse risk resulting from the increase in the future profits exposed to lapse risk

-The increase in counterparty default risk from £7,389k to £7,677k is driven by:
+The decrease in counterparty default risk from £7,677k to £5,955k is driven by:

-- An increase in Type 1 counterparty default risk from £691k to £1,649k mainly due to an increase of £11,025k in cash held but also due to the addition of £2,433k being held in a lower-rated EUR-denominated bank account and due to an increase of around £875k of reinsurance recoverables including the addition of the ARAG reinsurance treaty. - A reduction in Type 2 counterparty default risk from £6,857k to £6,363k from movements in debtors and creditors.
+- A decrease in Type 1 counterparty default risk from £1,649k to £717k mainly due to a decrease of £7,104k in cash held but also due to a decrease in reinsurance recoverables as a result of the removal of the ARAG reinsurance treaty after the Part VII transfer of the Irish business; and - A reduction in Type 2 counterparty default risk from £6,363k to £5,399k from movements in debtors and creditors.

-Furthermore, there was an increase in the loss-absorbing capacity of deferred taxes.
+Furthermore, there was a decrease in the loss-absorbing capacity of deferred taxes.

-The MCR for 31 December 2019 is 25% of the SCR (the capital "floor" as prescribed in the regulations).
-The MCR reduced in 2019 from £4,832k at 31 December 2018 to £4,615k at 31 December 2019.
+The MCR for 31 December 2020 is 25% of the SCR (the capital "floor" as prescribed in the regulations).
+The MCR reduced in 2020 from £4,915k at 31 December 2019 to £4,220k at 31 December 2020.
 This reduction reflects movements in the SCR given that the 25% floor is applicable.